-So, I came up with a "new" version to try and tickle their taste buds.
 This version is made with bechamal, a few herbs, some leeks and a bit of garlic.
 The result is that they always look forward to it and gobble up two plates full.
 I am on the fence if I prefer my childhood dish or this new age one.
-Either way, you just can't go wrong with super creamy, delicious to dive into Macaroni & Cheese.
+Either way, you just can’t go wrong with super creamy, delicious to dive into delicious comfort food.
 Even if it is still August and a zillion degrees.

 Macaroni and Cheese doesn’t need any starters or side dishes because it is a star all on it’s own.
 This dish is great for feeding a crowd as all ingredients can easily be doubled.
 Just put it in a bigger baking dish and you are all set for easy family or friends entertaining.

-Back home, Macaroni & Cheese quite often features at pot lucks and it is always finished off.
+Back home, this comforting dinner quite often features at pot lucks and it is always finished off.
 Always!
-Sometimes great food doesn't have to come with a fancy name, hard to pronounce ingredients or a food group all if it's own.
+Sometimes great food doesn’t have to come with a fancy name, hard to pronounce ingredients or a food group all if it’s own.
 Sometimes good food is just good food.
 Plain and simple.

 Macaroni & Cheese